robinsones/funneljoin/README.md

 If you find any bugs or have a feature request or question, please [create an issue](https://github.com/robinsones/funneljoin/issues/new).
-If you’d like to add a feature, tests, or other functionality, please also make an issue first and let’s discuss\!
+If you’d like to add a feature, tests, or other functionality, please also make an issue first and let’s discuss!

 Funneljoin was developed at DataCamp by Anthony Baker, David Robinson, and Emily Robinson and continues to be maintained primarily by Emily.